hydrusnetwork/hydrus/docs/getting_started_downloading.md

 ## Downloader types
 There are a number of different downloader types, each with its own purpose.
 This is a short summary of them:
+**URL download**
-URL download: Intended for single posts or images.
+:    Intended for single posts or images.
 (Works with the [API](client_api.md))

+**Gallery**
-Gallery: For big download jobs such as an artist's catalogue, everything with a given tag on a booru.
+:    For big download jobs such as an artist's catalogue, everything with a given tag on a booru.

+**Subscriptions**
-Subscriptions: Repeated gallery jobs, for keeping up to date with an artist or tag.
+:    Repeated gallery jobs, for keeping up to date with an artist or tag.
 Use gallery downloader to get everything and a subscription to keep updated.

+**Watcher**
-Watcher: Imageboard thread downloader, such as 4chan, 8chan, and what else exists.
+:    Imageboard thread downloader, such as 4chan, 8chan, and what else exists.
 (Works with the [API](client_api.md))

+**Simple downloader**
-Simple downloader: Intended for simple one-off jobs like grabbing all linked images in a page.
+:    Intended for simple one-off jobs like grabbing all linked images in a page.

 ## File import settings
 File import settings has a number of options that deal with the files being downloaded and what should happen to them.
 There's a few more tickboxes if you turn on advanced mode